design-rockat/rockat-ui-playground/DESIGN_SYSTEM_SPEC.md

 - Use standard component spacing values inside cards.
 - Default surface radius remains `12px`.
 - Card size is determined by container/layout composition, not by a dedicated card size API.
+- Outlined cards must use `grey 100` / `neutral-100` as the border color.

 ### States